 Man-made boundaries are of least concern for the birds as they fly across nations and oceans to reach the sanctuary that has been declared so to conserve the natural breeding and feeding place for winter migratory birds from far and wide.
 These traditional nesting grounds, even though is the home for a considerable number of these much delightful feathered visitors, not all of them are restricted to the sanctuary or its immediate surroundings for food and nesting materials.
 One reason for this being so is the yearly diminishing water-level and the limited availability of food and nesting material to cater to a large number of birds.
 The resultant search for food and materials lead to the natural stretch of the legal boundaries of the sanctuary, necessitating defining an ecological boundary.
 Adjoining village tanks and ponds, locally known as 'Kanmois' and 'Ooranis', provide an ecologically continuous ecosystem for the healthy survival of the birds.
-A study carried out around the sanctuary within a radius of two kms from the sanctuary as part of the management plan preparation for potential feeding grounds and areas that offer nesting materials arrived at a list of village tanks and ponds [Annexure II (a) & (b)], which could be considered as an ecological continuation of the Sakkarakottai Birds Sanctuary (Map 3).
-There are eleven Kanmois and eight Ooranis found in the ecological boundary.
+A study carried out around the sanctuary within a radius of two kms from the sanctuary as part of the management plan preparation for potential feeding grounds and areas that offer nesting materials arrived at a list of village tanks and ponds [Annexure II (a) & (b)], which could be considered as an ecological continuation of the Therthangal Birds Sanctuary (Map 3).